ucldc/nuxeo_spreadsheet/README.md

 Once you have the prerequisites in place, upload your content files into a Project Folder in Nuxeo.
 Import the files through the Nuxeo UI, or use the <a href="https://registry.cdlib.org/documentation/docs/dams/bulk-import/">bulk import options</a>.

 ## 2. Get directory paths to the files
 Next, generate a list of directory paths for the files in that Project Folder.
+You'll need the path to the Project Folder; it's reflected in the URL in your browser view of Nuxeo.
 Make sure you are in your python environment (e.g., venv) and run this command.
 ```
 nxls /asset-library/UCX/Project_folder
 ```